- Legal Articles

 Enforcing Foreign Judgment

-UAE is a signatory to several bilateral treaties and judicial co-operation to recognize and enforce arbitral awards.
-Under Riyadh Convention to which UAE is a signatory, all other signatory countries can enforce the judgment passed from their courts in UAE.
+UAE is a signatory to several bilateral treaties and judicial cooperation to recognize and enforce arbitral awards.
+Under the Riyadh Convention to which UAE is a signatory, the judgments issued by the competent courts in the signatory countries can be enforced in the UAE.

-Whereas, for countries where UAE has not signed any treaty, the requirements mentioned in the Civil Code must be satisfied which are highlighted as below:
+Whereas, for countries where UAE has not signed any treaty, the requirements mentioned in Article 85 of the Cabinet Decision No. 57 of 2018 must be satisfied, which are highlighted below:

-9. What are the main Alternative Dispute Resolution methods available in UAE for resolving commercial disputes?
+9. What are the main Alternative Dispute Resolution methods available in the UAE for resolving commercial disputes?

 10. What are the primary organisations which offer ADR for commercial disputes?

-Each arbitration centre has their own rules and regulations governing the disputes and the procedure for referring disputes before them.
+Each arbitration centre has its own rules and regulations governing disputes and the procedure for referring disputes before them.

 Copyright © of this article is retained by the author and/or other copyright owners.
 We explicitly grant you permission to download a copy, without any alteration, of this article for personal non-commercial research or study, without prior permission or any charge.
 This article can be utilized on your website or for marketing, however, we grant you permission to host this article on your website and no other rights.
 This content should not be altered in any way or sold commercially in any format without prior permission of the copyright holder.
 During reference of this article, full biographic details entailing the name of the author, his designation, the institute and the publishing date of the article shall be provided.